42mcmaster/databaseApplications/VisualLearningProgression.md

 │                 "From Python to Professional Databases"              │ └─────────────────────────────────────────────────────────────────────┘

-PHASE 1: PYTHON FOUNDATIONS (Weeks 1-2) ✅ COMPLETE
+PHASE 1: PYTHON FOUNDATIONS (Weeks 1-2)
 ═══════════════════════════════════════════════════════════════════════

     ┌──────────────┐         ┌──────────────┐